enjoy-digital/litex/doc/fhdl.rst

 * Reusing legacy or third-party V*HDL code.
 * Using special FPGA features (DCM, ICAP, ...).
-* Implementing logic that cannot be expressed with FHDL (asynchronous circuits, ...).
+* Implementing logic that cannot be expressed with FHDL (e.g. latches).
-* Breaking down a Migen system into multiple sub-systems, possibly using different clock domains.
+* Breaking down a Migen system into multiple sub-systems.

-The properties of the instance object are:

-* The type of the instance (i.e. name of the instantiated module).
+The instance object constructor takes the type (i.e. name of the instantiated module) of the instance, then multiple parameters describing how to connect and parametrize the instance.

-* A list of output ports of the instantiated module.
-Each element of the list is a pair containing a string, which is the name of the module's port, and either an existing signal (on which the port will be connected to) or a BV (which will cause the creation of a new signal).
-* A list of input ports (likewise).
-* A list of (name, value) pairs for the parameters ("generics" in VHDL) of the module.
+These parameters can be:

-* The name of the clock port of the module (if any).
-If this is specified, the port will be connected to the system clock.
+* ``Instance.Input``, ``Instance.Output`` or ``Instance.InOut`` to describe signal connections with the instance.
+The parameters are the name of the port at the instance, and the FHDL expression it should be connected to.
-* The name of the reset port of the module (likewise).
-* The name of the instance (can be mangled like signal names).
+* ``Instance.Parameter`` sets a parameter (with a name and value) of the instance.
+* ``Instance.ClockPort`` and ``Instance.ResetPort`` are used to connect clock and reset signals to the instance.
+The only mandatory parameter is the name of the port at the instance.
+Optionally, a clock domain name can be specified, and the ``invert`` option can be used to interface to those modules that require a 180-degree clock or a active-low reset.

 Memories
 ========